bcgov/aps-infra-platform/documentation/reference/sdx/environments.md

     The Playground environment is for service providers to verify the installation of SDX and test new functionality before moving it to production.
-    There is NO data or service quality in this environment!
+    This environment provides no data or service quality guarantees.

 !!! note "Production"

     The Production environment supports the Test data and Production data SDX instances.
 Data and service quality is the same for both SDX instances.
-It also supports a `Staging` environment for runtime group operators to stage infrastructure changes.
+The Production environment also supports a `Staging` environment for runtime group operators to stage infrastructure changes.

 ## Useful links